AdityaGarg8/git-credential-outlook-and-gmail/README.md

 ## Usage

 - Once authenticated, the refresh token gets saved in your keyring.
-You can run `git credential-outlook` and/or `git credential-gmail` to confirm the same.
+You can run `git credential-outlook`, `git credential-gmail` and/or `git credential-yahoo` to confirm the same.
 It's output should now show an access token.

 - Now run: